MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 To export profiles from the client, open the **Profiles (Roles)** page, and select the **Export Profiles** action.
 A zip file is downloaded to your computer.
 The file is referred to as a *profile package*.

 Once you have the profile package, you can import it as-is to another tenant.
-Or, you can extract the files and make more changes to profiles and page customizations.
+Or, you extract the files and make more changes to profiles and page customizations.
+When you're done, you compress the files into a profile package again and import it on tenants.

 > [!NOTE]
 > To export profiles, a user requires read permission to the **Profiles** page and table as a minimum.
 This capability allows normal users to hand over profiles to others for troubleshooting.